juliaguida/oystercard/intro_to_the_web/theweb.md

 - Understand the client-server relationship.

 ### Challenge setup
-This challenge uses [httpie](https://github.com/jkbrzt/httpie), a command line tool useful for making HTTP requests.
+This challenge uses [HTTPie](https://github.com/jkbrzt/httpie), a command line tool useful for making HTTP requests.
 Install it from the command line with: `brew install httpie`.

 ### To complete this challenge, you will need to:

-- [ ] From the command line, use httpie to make a request to 'http://makersipsum.herokuapp.com'
+- [ ] From the command line, use HTTPie to make a request to 'http://makersipsum.herokuapp.com'
 - [ ] Explain to your partner what you see.
 - [ ] Explain to your partner:
   - [ ] what the "client" is in this situation.